dberg258/Deep-Learning-For-Breast-Cancer-Detection/README.md

 - All of the models in this repository are convolutional neural networks built using Tensorflow.
 - They all involve transfer learning on top of Mobilnetv2.
-- I chose Mobilnetv2 because of its small size and efficientcy when training.
-Each model was trained on tens of thousands of images and therefore, speed was essential if I wanted to test with many different architiectures and datasets.
+- I chose Mobilnetv2 because of its small size and efficiency when training.
+Each model was trained on tens of thousands of images and therefore, speed was essential if I wanted to test with many different architectures and datasets.

 ### Base Model

-- The base model was built on top of Mobilnetv2 and addtionally included a GlobalAveragePooling2D layer, a Dropout(.2) layer and a Dense layer.
+- The base model was built on top of Mobilnetv2 and additionally included a GlobalAveragePooling2D layer, a Dropout(.2) layer and a Dense layer.

 <p align="center"><img width="350" height="350" src="Images/base_model_architecture.png"></p>